hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1880

-And the people of the Forest [Shu‘ayb] were wrongdoers.
+And the people of the Forest [of Shu‘ayb] were wrongdoers.

 # 1881